-The objectives of this certificate are to develop all the skills required for Firefighter I certification and to develop teamwork attitudes and public service commitment.
+The objective of this certificate is to develop the skills required for Firefighter I Certification and to develop teamwork, attitudes and public service commitment.
 Completion of this certificate may lead to entry-level employment as a firefighter in the public or private sectors.
 The Firefighter I Basic Training Academy is approved by the California State Fire Marshal's Office as an accredited Regional Training Center.